kigster/laser-cutter/README.md

 ## Future Features

-* Creating T-style holes and spacers for various sized nuts and bolts (such as common #4-40 and M2)
+* Creating T-style joins, using various sized nuts and bolts (such as common #4-40 and M2 sizes)
 * Creating lids and front panels that are larger than the box
+* Rendering to CSS to show live preview on a web app
 * Your brilliant idea can be here!
 Please see [contributing](CONTRIBUTING.md) for more info.

 ## Installation